 But a prequalification is not a binding agreement.
 It’s simply meant to be informational.
 It gives you an idea of what is out there and helps you start planning.

-Being prequalified for a mortgage is a good starting point if you are on the fence trying to decide if you want to rent or buy a home.
-But, if you are serious about buying a home, you should get preapproved for a mortgage.
+Being prequalified for a mortgage is a good starting point if you are on the fence and you’re trying to decide if you want to rent or buy a home.
+But if you are serious about buying a home, you might want to learn how to get preapproved for a mortgage.